 - Jaime Jordan, MD: Medical Education Faculty (RRMC)

-- Amir Rouhani, MD: Medical Education Faculty (OVMC)
+- Amir Rouhani, MD: Medical Education and Simulation Faculty (OVMC)

-- Andy Grock, MD: Medical Education Director (VAMC)
+- Andy Grock, MD: Medical Education Faculty (VAMC)

 Stipends & Benefits